AAEmara/alx-system_engineering-devops/command_line_for_the_win/README.md

     sftp> put *_9_*

-8- Check the remote destionation have the required files using `ls` command:
+8- Check the remote destination has the required files using `ls` command:

     sftp> ls